 As we have introduced a 1:1 netbook program in grade four at my school, we are focussing on helping the students learn how to use their new devices to their full potential.
-We have been doing some work on internet safety, and this week have been looking at digital footprints.
-Not one of the 54 […]
+We have been doing some work on internet safety and digital citizenship, including looking at digital footprints (also called online reputations or digital […]

 I recently published posts with 10 Internet Safety Tips for Students and 10 Internet Safety Tips for Teachers.
 If parents, teachers and children can all work together to build a culture of safe and positive internet use, problems can be minimised.
 Internet safety is a topic that should be regularly and authentically discussed in classrooms, staffrooms […]

 Last week I attended a presentation by former police officer and cyber safety expert, Susan McLean.
 There was a lot to think about at this session and I wrote a post with 10 Internet Safety Tips for Students.
 I do have some concerns about the way some teachers conduct themselves online and promote internet safety […]

 Last night I attended a presentation by former police officer and cyber safety expert, Susan McLean.
 She addressed many issues around internet safety, cyber bullying, sexting, problematic internet behaviour and digital reputation.
 Internet safety is something I try to address frequently and authentically with my students.
 I have found education around this issue to be […]

 There are so many free online tools out there that are fabulous to use in the classroom.
 These tools can potentially allow your students to create, collaborate, communicate and express themselves in a multitude of ways.
 To find recommendations of tried and tested online tools to use in the classroom with step-by-step instructions, visit my […]